 How it Works

-These auto-salt systems were installed and are maintained in collaboration with the Hakai Institute and Hakai Energy Solutions ,employ a series of pumps, pressure transducers, automated delivery system and electrical conductivity sensors.
-Conductive solution is delivered to the stream and its relative dilution is measure with conductivity sensors downstream of the deposit site where a characteristic “salt wave” is recorded.
-The timing, duration, and peak value of the salt wave provide information on the stream flowrate and therefore the discharge.
-All of this is done remotely, allowing for an unprecedented collection of discharge measurements, allowing us to build entire rating curves over single storms and rapidly updated curves when they shift due to channel change.
+These auto-salt systems were installed and are maintained in collaboration with the Hakai Institute and Hakai Energy Solutions.
+Each system employs a series of pumps, pressure transducers, automated delivery system and electrical conductivity sensors.
+A salt solution is delivered to the stream and its relative dilution is measure with conductivity sensors downstream of the deposit site where a characteristic “salt wave” is recorded.
+The timing, duration, and peak value of the salt wave provide information on streamflow.
+All of this is done remotely, allowing for an unprecedented collection of discharge measurements, allowing us to build entire rating curves over single storms and rapidly updated curves when they shift due to channel changes.

 Some readers may be concerned about the ecological implications of adding salt to a freshwater stream.
 Sodium chloride (common table salt) is non-toxic to freshwater organisms at the concentrations and exposure times typically associated with salt-dilution measurements.
 We add 500g of salt to 1000L of stream water when measuring steam flow, or the equivalent of 1 sugar cube to 32 cups of coffee.